-It should be recognized that research rotations are a combination of two components: 1) The work obligation for the graduate research assistantship that provides the student’s stipend and tuition waiver; and 2) A graded course (MEDS 6496) for which students earn 1 credit in each semester of the first year.
+It should be recognized that research rotations are a combination of two components: 1) The work obligation for the graduate research assistantship that provides the student’s stipend and tuition waiver; 2) A graded course (MEDS 6496) for which students earn 1 credit in each semester of the first year.
 The laboratory of the rotation research project will become the student’s home base during this time of exciting exploration.
 Thus, when students are not in class, they will be in the laboratory working on the rotation research project.
 Balancing the demands of course work and the rotation research is essential to a successful laboratory rotation.
 At the end of the semester, students present a short talk (15 min) to fellow students and faculty describing the background, goals, and findings of the rotation research project.

-Laboratory rotations serve two important purposes.
+Laboratory Rotations serve two important purposes.
 First, they enhance the breadth of the graduate educational experience in the first year by exposing students to new techniques and paradigms and providing training in proper experimental design and analysis.
 Successful performance in classes depends on a good grasp of the scientific method and an ability to understand and interpret experiments.
 Second, rotations afford students an intensive opportunity to learn about the research of laboratories that could become their thesis laboratory.
 Thus, the benefit of a laboratory rotation is not only intellectual.
 It could have tremendous practical impact on the student’s ability to move quickly into the thesis research project.
 Moreover, effort invested and expertise gained from carefully chosen laboratory rotations could result in great dividends for the rest of the student’s graduate career.
 Finally, the rotation project will let the student become sufficiently engaged in the performance of a research project to determine whether he or she has the passion for research that is necessary for successful scientific careers in academics or industry.